ParjanAmeen/FaceRecognitionProject/README.md

 ## How to Use
 1. Ensure you have Python installed on your system (Python 3.6 or higher).
-2. Create a virtual environment in a directory
+2. Create a virtual environment in a directory(python3 -m venv venv and then venv\Scripts\activate)(Those are the command prompts for windows it may differ for other OS)
 3. Install the required libraries by running the following command: pip install numpy, pip install face_recognition,